 The two influenza virus genes we obsess over

-We expend lots of energy looking at the H and N genes.
+We expend a lot of energy examining the H and N genes.
 With good reason.
-These produce proteins (Hemagglutinin and Neuraminidase) that stick out of the surface of the flu virus.
+These produce proteins (Hemagglutinin and Neuraminidase) that protrude from the surface of the flu virus.
 They help the flu virus bind to a new cell and infect it, and they let newly produced flu viruses break free of an infected cell after they’ve assembled at its surface.

-H & N are noticed by and are a major target for, our immune response to flu viruses.
-We track them both at the protein level and the genetic level.
-Each year, labs test the H and N proteins from some of the circulating flu viruses detected from ill patients to make sure those viruses remain similar to those contained in our seasonal vaccines; to ensure that they are a close match.
+H&N are recognised by and are a major target of our immune response to flu viruses.
+We track them at both the protein and genetic levels.
+Each year, labs test the H and N proteins from some of the circulating flu viruses detected in ill patients to ensure that these viruses remain similar to those contained in our seasonal vaccines, thereby verifying a close match.

-H and N are also used when we talk about IFAV subtypes.
+H and N are also used when discussing IFAV subtypes.
 You’ll know this if you’ve read about H1N1 or H3N2 viruses in the news.
 Or when “bird flu” was in the news more, H5N1 and H7N9.

 The As have a lot of H and N

 Influenza A is a diverse type of flu.
 There are 18 quite distinct H genes and 11 different N genes.
-They make their own distinguishable proteins and the diversity doesn’t end there.
-Within any give H or N gene, whether its H1 of H18, there is ongoing mutation changing the proteins enough for them to look different to our immune system over time.
-This is a way that viruses produce new variants able to thrive because they can escape the patrolling response.
+They make their distinguishable proteins, and the diversity doesn’t end there.
+Within any given H or N gene, whether it’s H1 or H18, there is ongoing mutation changing the proteins enough for them to appear different to our immune system over time.
+This is a way that viruses produce new variants that can thrive because they can evade the patrolling response.

 And the rest of the genes?

 We also know that mutations in other flu virus strands can have a range of effects on the new variant viruses that result.
-But we don’t watch those other genes to the same extent that we watch H and N. It might be time to dif that more than we have.
+However, we don’t monitor those other genes to the same extent as we do H and N. It might be time to dif that more than we have.
 We have the tools.
 There are questions that might be answered if we consider the whole virus and not just some of its parts